gungunfebrianza/Mastering-Golang/README.md

 After that, you will have a new executable file named aSourceFile:
 $ file aSourceFile

-In order to run aSourceFile.go without creating an executable file, you will need to execute the next command:
+Run without creating an executable file:
 $ go run aSourceFile.go